ajcr/IntervalAlgebra/README.md

 False
 ```

 The `left` and `right` attributes can theoretically be any Python objects at all, but must satisfy `left < right`.
-You can also add metadata (like a tag) to an interval when it is created.
+You can also add metadata (any Python object you like) to an interval when it is created.
 The `.span()` method shows the length of the interval:

 ``` python
 >>> a.span()